greatvivek11/tinyLLM/docs/fix_repetition_issue.md

     return logits, loss
 ```
-Your get_batch function is already preparing the data correctly by creating x and y where y is x shifted by one token.
+Your get_dynamic_batch function is already preparing the data correctly by creating x and y where y is x shifted by one token.
 The original forward pass was the point of error.
 With this correction, the model will be trained on the proper "next-token prediction" task.

 # 2. Tokenizer Choice is Inappropriate
 You're using: